Zylon: The incident and the aftermath

 Protective vests constructed with Zylon were questioned after June 13, 2003, when Oceanside, California, Police Officer Tony Zeppetella's and Forest Hills, Pennsylvania Police Officer Ed Limbacher's vests both failed, leaving Zeppetella mortally wounded and Limbacher seriously injured.

 On Sept 15 2003, Second Chance's president and CEO wrote a letter about Zylon and what his company's position about Zylon, and what their reaction was going to be.
 He started by stating that the ULTIMA line had 30 "saves".
 He described two years of testing "200 ULTIMA vests from 37 different agencies in 19 different States".

 He then said "Unfortunately, for all involved these results indicated the unexpected decrease in the ZYLON fiber strength.
 ZYLON fibers in various forms are used widely within our industry.
 Although inconsistent, these results have led us to where we are today.
 ULTIMA and ULTIMAX vests, as you know them today, have been discontinued from our product line."

 The company would offer a "Performance Pac" to "account the worst-case performance scenarios of used, in service vests", for free.

 Stephen Croskrey, President and CEO of Armor Holdings Products Division (Owners of American Body Armor, PROTECH and Safariland) put out a letter as a reaction to the statements by Second Chance.
 In the letter, the CEO states that he found the "unexpected decrease" statement by Second Chance to be vague.
 He then said his company and Toyobo tested the material regularly, and that it was degrading at a rate typical compared to other materials.
-Finally, he stated that for his company, all incoming lot of materials had some tested, and they regularly received used vests to test.
+Finally, he stated that for his company, all incoming lots of materials had some tested, and they regularly received used vests to test.